Rabadash8820/dotfiles/README.md

 - MUST be invokable from the main install script OR in isolation (with appropriate arguments/options)
 - MAY call other scripts in series or in parallel
 - MUST NOT make assumptions about the current working directory
-- MUST be idempotent (can be run multiple times without additional side effects)
+- MUST be idempotent (can be run multiple times without additional side effects, like appending to the same file multiple times)
 - MAY perform operations requiring elevated privileges

 ## License